intersel/Blapy/README.md

 * **UPIApplication_afterContentChange** - triggered after a a UPI block content has changed.
   * Parameters:
     * the UPI block
+* **UPIApplication_doCustomChange** - triggered if data-upi-update='custom', sent to the object that should change its content
+  * Parameters:
+    * newObject : the new UPI Block
 * **UPIApplication_ErrorOnPageChange** - triggered when an error occured during a page content change.
   * Parameters:
     * anError: the error message